Drew Timme

-Early life and high school career
+Early life

-Timme grew up in the northern Dallas suburb of Richardson, Texas, and attended J. J. Pearce High School.
-As a junior, he averaged 27.7 points, 17.9 rebounds and 4.3 assists and was named the District 8-6A Most Valuable Player and second team All-State by USA Today.
+Timme grew up in the north Dallas suburb of Richardson, Texas, and attended J. J. Pearce High School.
+As a junior, he averaged 27.7 points, 17.9 rebounds and 4.3 assists and was named the District 8-6A Most Valuable Player and second-team All-State by USA Today.
 Timme was consensus top-50 prospect in the 2019 class among major recruiting services.
 He committed to playing college basketball for Gonzaga in November of his senior year after considering offers from Texas A&M, Texas, Michigan State, Illinois, Arizona and Alabama.

 College career

 Timme spent most of his true freshman season as a key reserve for the Bulldogs, occasionally starting.
 Timme was named to the WCC All-Freshman team.
-Timme scored a season high 20 points in a 90–60 win over Saint Mary's on February 8, 2020.
+Timme scored a season-high 20 points in a 90–60 win over Saint Mary's on February 8, 2020.
 He tied for the team lead with 17 points scored in the Bulldogs' 2020 WCC tournament championship game win over Saint Mary's.
 Timme averaged 9.8 points and 5.4 rebounds per game, shooting a team-high 61.8 percent from the field.

 Coming into his sophomore season, Timme was named to the Preseason All-WCC team as well as the watchlist for the Karl Malone Award.
 On November 27, 2020, he had 28 points and 10 rebounds in a 90–67 win against Auburn.
 Timme averaged 19.0 points, 7.0 rebounds and 2.3 assists per game, helping lead Gonzaga to the title game.
 He earned first-team All-WCC honors as well as winning the Karl Malone Award and was a consensus second-team All-America selection.

 On November 13, 2021, Timme scored a then-career-high 37 points and added seven rebounds and three assists in an 86–74 win against then fifth-ranked Texas.
 On the season, he averaged 18.4 points, 6.8 rebounds, and 2.8 assists over 32 games.
 At the close of the regular season, Timme was named WCC Player of the Year and repeated as a consensus second-team All-American.
-After the season he entered his name into the 2022 NBA Draft, but ultimately withdrew in order to return to Gonzaga for his senior season.
+After the season he entered his name into the 2022 NBA draft, but ultimately withdrew in order to return to Gonzaga for his senior season.